NYULibraries/openurl-link-resolver-sampler/README.md

 node main.js --timeout 60000 targeted
 ```

-This command will overrid the default Ariadne endpoint (http://localhost:300/), run `playwright`
+This command will override the default Ariadne endpoint (http://localhost:300/), run `playwright`
 in "headed" mode, retrieve a sample for every test URL in _targeted/targeted-getit-test-OpenURLs.txt_
 regardless of whether an entry already exists in _response-samples/targeted/index.json_ or not,
 and override the default timeout of 300,000 milliseconds (5 minutes):